 Priority for removal will be given to hazardous plants, viz.: juniper, eucalyptus (especially surrounding surface fuels and peeling bark), and bamboo (especially dried or drying), and any other desiccated shrubbery or ground plants, as well as dead trees and shrubs, and other accumulated fuel loads.

-1. These are the plants I have removed (please describe and attach photos):
+1. These are the plants/debris I will remove (please describe and attach photos):